Medical Reasons

 These denials happen when Medicare decides the service wasn’t medically justified based on the information provided.
 Many of these denials can be successfully appealed with supporting documentation from your doctor.

 Medicare denied your claim because the service is considered experimental or investigational.
-Learn why this happens, your appeal options, and what steps to take next. - Medicare Denied Claim as Not Medically Necessary
+Learn why this happens, your appeal options, and what steps to take next. - Medicare Denied Claim: Diagnosis Not Covered

 Medicare denied your claim because your diagnosis is not on the list of covered conditions for this service.
-Learn why this happens and what your appeal options are. - Medicare Denied Claim: Not Appropriate for Condition
+Learn why this happens and what your appeal options are. - Medicare Denied Claim: Not Improving (Maintenance)

 Medicare denied your claim saying you are no longer improving.
 Learn about the Jimmo v.
 Sebelius settlement that protects maintenance therapy coverage and how to appeal. - Medicare Denied Claim: Too Many Visits or Services